Ibuprofen 200mg and Codeine phosphate hemihydrate 12.8mg

 What NUROFEN PLUS is used for

-called non-steroidal anti-inflammatory drugs (NSAIDS).
+drugs (NSAIDs).
 These medicines work by relieving pain and/or inflammation (swelling,

-NUROFEN PLUS provides temporary relief of strong pain and/or inflammation associated with migraine headache, tension headache,
+NUROFEN PLUS provides temporary relief of acute moderate pain and inflammation in

-NUROFEN PLUS is not recommended for use in children under the age of 12 years.
+Do not give NUROFEN PLUS to children under the age of 12 years.

-Ask your pharmacist or doctor if you have any questions about this medicine.
+Ask your doctor if you have any questions about this medicine.

-Your pharmacist or doctor may have given it for another reason.
+Your doctor may have given it for another reason.

 Before You Take NUROFEN PLUS